gpstar81/GPStar-proton-pack/OPERATION.md

 **Video Game Mode (Default)**
 ![](images/OperationNeutrona4.jpg)

-- Pressing and holding the Barrel Wing Button while you are already throwing a Proton Stream with the Intensify button will Cross the Streams.
+- Pressing the Barrel Wing Button while you are already throwing a Proton Stream with the Intensify button will Cross The Streams.

 - The Barrel Wing Button at the end of the Neutrona Wand switches between these available firing modes while the wand is active and not throwing a stream:
 	1. Proton Stream (Default)